watir/watirbook/installation/windows-7.md

 For now just close the popup, let's see how to fix the error message.

-Open Internet Explorer > wrench > Internet Options > Security.
+Open *Internet Explorer > wrench > Internet Options > Security*.
 There are four zones: Internet, Local intranet, Trusted sites and Restricted sites.
 Protected Mode is enabled by default in Internet and Restricted sites.
 Enable it for Local intranet and Trusted sites and close the browser.

 ![Enable Protected Mode for all zones](https://github.com/zeljkofilipin/watirbook/raw/master/images/installation/windows-7/protected-mode.png)\